Kappa Sigma: Historical founding

 On December 10, 1869, five students at the University of Virginia met in 46 East Lawn and founded the Kappa Sigma Fraternity in America.
-William Grigsby McCormick, George Miles Arnold, John Covert Boyd, Edmund Law Rogers, Jr., and Frank Courtney Nicodemus established the fraternity based on the traditions and of the ancient order in Bologna.
+William Grigsby McCormick, George Miles Arnold, John Covert Boyd, Edmund Law Rogers, Jr., and Frank Courtney Nicodemus established the fraternity based in part on the traditions of the ancient order from Bologna, Italy.
 These five founders became collectively known as the "Five Friends and Brothers".

+19th century

 In 1872, Kappa Sigma initiated Stephen Alonzo Jackson, who would go on to transform a struggling local fraternity into a strong international Brotherhood.
 The organization attributes much of its success to Jackson noting that, "Since his death in 1892, the success of the Order is the direct result of Jackson's devotion 'to make Kappa Sigma the leading college fraternity of the world.'"

 In 1873, Kappa Sigma expanded to Trinity College (now Duke University), the University of Maryland, and Washington and Lee University.
 The fraternity attributes this growth to the initiation of Stephen Alonzo Jackson in 1872.
 During his membership, Jackson expanded and revised the ritual of Kappa Sigma.
 He created the Supreme Executive Committee (SEC), which now serves as the governing body of the Kappa Sigma Fraternity on an international level.
-Jackson also introduced the idea of a frequent, national convention of all Kappa Sigmas, a practice now continued by the biennial Grand Conclave, and characterized the event as "the finest hour" of Kappa Sigma.
+Jackson also introduced the idea of a frequent, national convention of all Kappa Sigmas, a practice now continued by the biennial Grand Conclave and characterized the event as "the finest hour" of Kappa Sigma.

-History: 1880–2000

-In 1885, the publication of Kappa Sigma's quarterly magazine was commissioned under the name The Quarterly This publication ran successfully for 5 years until it was reorganized to run bi-monthly and renamed The Caduceus, the name it holds to this day.
+In 1885, the publication of Kappa Sigma's quarterly magazine was commissioned under the name The Quarterly.
+This publication ran successfully for 5 years until it was reorganized to run bi-monthly and renamed The Caduceus, the name it holds to this day.

+20th century

-In 1912, Wilbur F. Denious (who would later become Worthy Grand Master) struck upon the idea to establish a charitable endowment for Kappa Sigma.
-As a result of the hard work of him and many others, the Kappa Sigma Endowment Fund was established in 1919 "to support the charitable and beneficent purposes of the Kappa Sigma Fraternity."
+In 1912, Wilbur F. Denious (who would later become Worthy Grand Master) struck upon the idea of establishing a charitable endowment for Kappa Sigma.
+As a result of his hard work he and many others, the Kappa Sigma Endowment Fund was established in 1919 "to support the charitable and beneficent purposes of the Kappa Sigma."

-Recent history
+21st century

-In 2002, along with Phi Delta Theta, Kappa Sigma ended its involvement in the North American Interfraternity Conference at the national level due to disenchantment with the strategic direction of the organization.
-However, many individual chapters remain members of their host university's Interfraternity Conference, but no chapter is required to recognize or be involved with their university's IFC if they should choose not to.
+In 2002, along with Phi Delta Theta, Kappa Sigma ended its involvement in the North American Interfraternity Conference.
+However, many individual chapters remain members of their host university's Interfraternity Conference, but no chapter is required to recognize or be involved with their university's IFC if they choose not to.

-In 2003, the Kappa Sigma Fraternity ushered in an unprecedented era of growth for the fraternity.

-In the Spring of 2005, Kappa Sigma Fraternity began fundraising for and construction of a new headquarters.
+In 2003, the Kappa Sigma ushered in an unprecedented era of growth for the fraternity.
+In the Spring of 2005, Kappa Sigma began fundraising for and construction of a new headquarters.
 This $6 million project had its grand opening on June 2, 2007.
 At the 66th Conclave, the Kappa Sigma Endowment Fund was declared to be the only official educational foundation of the fraternity and is also housed at the new headquarters.

+Symbols

+Kappa Sigmas are taught to live their lives by the star and crescent, which are also the symbols of the fraternity that make up the official badge: